riversteem/dashboard/README.md

 Requires Xeroc's STEEM libraries: https://github.com/xeroc/python-steemlib

 Todo list:
-- move parameters to a .json file
+- Move parameters to a .json file
-- implement each category as a function that can be turned on and off
+- Implement each category as a function that can be turned on and off
 - ~~Sort votes so the list order remains constant~~
 - Sort Witness lists so the order is ranked by votes
-- include standby witnesses in list and make list numbered
+- Include standby witnesses in list and make list numbered
+- Add email notifications for missed blocks by tracked witness
+- Telegram integration

 Known Bugs:
 - Crash reported on account with greater than 1000 transactions (dele-puppy)